NavisGames/Valorant-Tracking-by-NavisGames/README.md

 To prove that this program is NOT A
-VIRUS, here is a VirusTotal Link:
+VIRUS, here is a VirusTotal Link: https://www.virustotal.com/gui/file/800d49e06d053e677bd5320e0b2d41c9c43e3f0d30a390d33dd480b30e23d166

-https://www.virustotal.com/gui/file/800d49e06d053e677bd5320e0b2d41c9c43e3f0d30a390d33dd480b30e23d166
-> im currently working on a fix for this so no worries :)

 ### What if my Names have spaces